AztecProtocol/aztec-packages/yellow-paper/docs/calls/public_private_messaging.md

 This is a draft.
 These requirements need to be considered by the wider team, and might change significantly before a mainnet release.
 :::

 Public state and private state exist in different trees.
-In a private function you cannot reference or modify public state and vice versa.
+In a private function you cannot reference or modify public state.
 Yet, it should be possible for:
 1. private functions to call private or public functions
 2. public functions to call private or public functions

 Private functions are executed locally by the user and work by providing evidence of correct execution generated locally through kernel proofs.
-This way, the builder doesn't need to have knowledge of everything happening in the transaction, only the results.
+This way, the sequencer doesn't need to have knowledge of everything happening in the transaction, only the results.
 Public functions, on the other hand, are able to utilize the latest state to manage updates and perform alterations, as they are executed by the sequencer.

 Therefore, private functions are always executed first, as they are executed on a state $S_i$, where $i \le n$, with $S_n$ representing the current state where the public functions always operate on the current state $S_n$.